Sidney, Gering take gold at Old West Choir Fest on Saturday

-Sidney also grabbed gold in the Division 3A choir competition.
-Finishing behind them were Chadron and Mitchell.

-In Division 4A, Gering High School harmonized their way to claiming gold.

-Gering High School choir sponsor Shelly Muggli said it was a great experience for her students.
+While Gering's choir Harmony fell short behind Sidney's State of Mind choir, who won Best of Fest, as well as the choirs from Chadron and Mitchell, Gering choir director Shelly Muggli said it was a great experience for her students.

 “I think Saturday was awesome for a couple reasons,” she said.
 “We haven’t been able to do this in so long.
 Last year, I think we had one live performance as far as competitions throughout the year.”